Exceptional regions of the 2HDM parameter space: Implications of custodial symmetry

-Details of the SU(2)$_{L}\otimes$SU(2)$_{R}$ transformation laws can be found in Ref.~\cite{Pomarol:1993mu,Grzadkowski:2010dj,Haber:2010bw,Aiko:2020atr}.
-For example, it was shown in Ref.~\cite{Grzadkowski:2010dj} that for any custodial symmetric 2HDM scalar potential, there exists a $\Phi$-basis in which,\footnote{If $\lambda_4=\lambda_5$ in the $\Phi$-basis where $\lambda_5\in\mathbb{R}$, then $\lambda_4=\lambda_5$ in any real basis, $\Phi^\prime=U\Phi$, such that $U$ is a real orthogonal matrix.
+Details of the SU(2)$_{L}\otimes$SU(2)$_{R}$ transformation laws are given in Ref.~\cite{Pomarol:1993mu,Grzadkowski:2010dj,Haber:2010bw,Aiko:2020atr}.
+As~shown in Ref.~\cite{Grzadkowski:2010dj}, a~$\Phi$-basis exists for any 2HDM custodial symmetric scalar potential such that,\footnote{If $\lambda_4=\lambda_5$ in the $\Phi$-basis where $\lambda_5\in\mathbb{R}$, then $\lambda_4=\lambda_5$ in any real basis, $\Phi^\prime=U\Phi$, such that $U$ is a real orthogonal matrix.
 However, if $m_{12}^2=\lambda_6=\lambda_7=0$, then one can perform a basis transformation where $U$ is unitary but not real orthogonal that still preserves the reality of the basis.
 For such basis transformations the relation $\lambda_4=\lambda_5$ is no longer preserved. \Eq{custard2} provides a trivial example of this.
 A more interesting example is provided by the basis transformation that converts \eq{oh2oh3} into \eq{oh2oh3prime}.
-Of course, if $U$ is not real orthogonal, then the basis transformation will not preserve the reality of the vevs.} \beq \lambda_4=\Re \lambda_5\quad \text{and \quad $m_{12}^2$, $\lambda_5$, $\lambda_6$, $\lambda_7\in\mathbb{R}$}. \eeq Hence, a custodial symmetric potential is explicitly CP-conserving.
-In the case of an unbroken $\mathbb{Z}_2$-symmetric scalar potential where $m_{12}^2=\lambda_6=\lambda_7=0$, one is always free to rephase $\Phi_2\to i\Phi_2$,\footnote{Although this rephasing maintains the reality the scalar potential parameters, it introduces relative phase, $\xi=\half\pi$, in the vevs. } in which case the custodial symmetry condition of \eq{custard} specializes to \beq \lambda_4=\pm\Re \lambda_5\quad \text{and \quad $m_{12}^2=\Im\lambda_5=\lambda_6=\lambda_7=0$}. \eeq
+Of course, if $U$ is not real orthogonal, then the basis transformation will not preserve the reality of the vevs.} \beq \lambda_4=\Re \lambda_5\quad \text{and \quad $m_{12}^2$, $\lambda_5$, $\lambda_6$, $\lambda_7\in\mathbb{R}$}. \eeq Hence, all 2HDM custodial symmetric scalar potentials are explicitly CP conserving.
+In the case of an unbroken $\mathbb{Z}_2$-symmetric scalar potential where $m_{12}^2=\lambda_6=\lambda_7=0$, one is always free to rephase $\Phi_2\to i\Phi_2$,\footnote{Although this rephasing maintains the reality of the scalar potential parameters, it introduces a relative phase, $\xi=\half\pi$, in the vevs.} in which case the custodial symmetry condition of \eq{custard} specializes to \beq \lambda_4=\pm\Re \lambda_5\quad \text{and \quad $m_{12}^2=\Im\lambda_5=\lambda_6=\lambda_7=0$}. \eeq

 Additional information is provided by minimizing the scalar potential and determining the Higgs basis.
 Then, as shown in Ref.~\cite{Haber:2010bw}, the scalar potential respects the custodial symmetry if the Higgs basis parameters satisfy, \beq Z_4=Z_5 e^{-2i\eta}\in\mathbb{R}\,,\qquad Y_3 e^{-i\eta}=-\half Z_6 e^{-i\eta}v^2\in\mathbb{R}\,,\qquad Z_7 e^{-i\eta}\in\mathbb{R}\,, \eeq where the phase $\eta$ represents the freedom to rephase the Higgs basis field $\mathcal{H}_2$.
 It follows that one can choose $\eta$ such that the parameters of the scalar potential in the Higgs basis are all real, which implies that GCP1 is a symmetry of the scalar potential and vacuum.
 In particular, in a real Higgs basis, \eq{custconds} yields two possible solutions, \beqa Z_4&=&Z_5\,, \\[-5pt] &\text{or} \nonumber \\[-5pt] Z_4&=&\pm Z_5\,,\quad \text{and}\quad Y_3=Z_6=Z_7=0\,. \eeqa